WICG/attribution-reporting-api/README.md

 ### Multiple impressions for the same conversion (Multi-touch)

-If there are multiple impressions that were clicked and lead to a single conversion, send conversion reports for all of them, but label the last-clicked one as such.
+If there are multiple impressions that were clicked and lead to a single conversion, send conversion reports for all of them.

+To remain flexible, the API sends an `attribution_credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
+The sum of these credits should equal 100.

+The default attribution model will give the last-clicked impression the full attribution_credit.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it isn’t clear the benefits outweigh the additional complexity.
 Additionally, models other than last-click potentially leak more cross-site information if impressions are clicked across different sites.